ThePalaceProject/circulation-admin/README.md

 To run the tests, perform `npm test`.

-We use Travis CI for continuous integration and require pull requests tests for a new feature or bug fix to pass on Travis CI.
+We use Travis CI for continuous integration and require pull requests and tests for a new feature or bug fix to pass on Travis CI.

 ## License